 Even for Plato, philosophy is the practice for death and dying, that is for the daily renunciation of one’s self.
 It is in this dying to myself that I truly live.

 Perhaps even this question, “now what?” is the manifestation of my not-complete dying.
 If I truly emptied myself, then I may live the Resurrection while still being on the cross.
-For I continue to be sick, but I am also full, for Christ is risen!
-I am weak, but I am also strong, for Christ is risen!
-I am lost, but I am also found, for Christ is risen!
+I continue to be sick, but I am also full, because Christ is risen!
+I am weak, but I am also strong, because Christ is risen!
+I am lost, but I am also found, because Christ is risen!

 So let us rejoice in the Resurrection!
 But let us not forget that tomorrow St. George is celebrated, so we have Liturgy.
 And after that a Sunday follows every other seven days.
 And this means work!

 And let me also remember that I have dishes to wash; that I have papers to grade; that I know people in suffering.